magnussanne/Chorazos/README.md

 optimise the results we got.
 For each of the values, we ran the code, changed a single value, ran the code again, and if the result was better we kept the change.
 This is a manual hill climb approach to these values.
-We have generated a solution in the generatedSolution chorazos/generatedSolution
+We have generated a solution in the generatedSolution chorazos/GeneratedSolution
+Note: Our code can take up to 5 minutes to run and sometimes longer.

 Note: we have added instructions for running the code at the top of the readme